Should You Remove Above-Ground Tree Roots in Austin, TX?

-While crossing your lawn one day, you trip over something and nearly faceplant in the dirt.
+While crossing your Austin lawn one day, you trip over something and nearly faceplant in the dirt.
 You rub your aching foot, look down to see what the culprit is, and find gnarly tree roots peeking out at you from the soil.
 Should you remove those roots, or is it best to leave them as-is?

 When Should You Worry About Above-Ground Tree Roots?